ajaypavan1004/Mutation-Impact/README.md

 It is a **baseline heuristic**, not a trained ΔΔG predictor.

-For rigorous thermodynamic predictions, dedicated energy-based tools or experimental measurements are recommended.
+For rigorous thermodynamic predictions, dedicated energy based tools or experimental measurements are recommended.

 ---

-## 🤖 Using for Machine Learning
+## Using for Machine Learning

 The file `mutation_feature_matrix.csv` can be used directly as input to ML models.